sazzad4677/node-ts-template/Readme.md

 - **Hot Reloading**: Development-friendly with `ts-node-dev`.
 - **MongoDB Integration**: `mongoose` for database interaction.
 - **Production-Ready**: Easy-to-build scripts for deployment.
+- **Modular Structure**: Organized and scalable code with a modular architecture.

 ---